2003 International Criminal Court judges election: Nomination process

-The candidature of Kocou A. Capo-Chichi of Benin was withdrawn.
+The candidatures of Luís María Benítez Riera of Paraguay and of Kocou A. Capo-Chichi of Benin were withdrawn.

 Minimum voting requirements

 Minimum voting requirements governed part of the election.
-This was to ensure that article 36(8)(a) cited above is fulfilled.
-The following minimum voting requirements existed:
+This was to ensure that articles 36(5) and 36(8)(a) cited above were fulfilled.
+The following minimum voting requirements applied initially:

-Regarding the List A or B requirement, there was a minimum voting requirement (not to be waived at any time) of nine judges from List A and five judges from List B.
+Regarding the List A or B requirement, there was a minimum voting requirement for nine judges from List A and five judges from List B.

-Regarding the regional criteria, there were minimum voting requirements for three African, two Asian, two Eastern European judges, three Latin American and Caribbean judges and three judges from Western European and Other States.
+Regarding the regional criteria, there were minimum voting requirements for three African, two Asian, two Eastern European, three Latin American and Caribbean and three Western European and other judges.
+The base requirement was three judges from each regional group, but this was reduced by one for the Asian and Eastern European groups because each comprised fewer than one sixth of the States Parties at the time.

 Regarding the gender criteria, there was a minimum voting requirement for six female and six male judges.

+The regional and gender requirements could be adjusted according to the number of candidates.
+The minimum voting requirements were also updated after each ballot to account for judges already elected.
+Regional and gender requirements that could no longer be jointly fulfilled were discontinued, and all remaining regional and gender requirements were dropped after the fourth ballot.
+The List A or B requirement remained active until a sufficient number of judges had been elected from each list.

 The voting requirements were as follows: